Shuffle/Shuffle-docs/handbook/engineering/workflow_development_exercises.md

 UNFINISHED

 ## Introduction

-## Exercises (MUST learn)
+Please start by following our introductory tutorial on Medium.

+## Techniques to understand
 1. Variables
 2. JSON
 3. Loops
+4. Nestedloops
-4. Start node
+5. Start node
-5. Triggers
+6. Triggers
-6. Liquid formatting
+7. Liquid formatting
-7. Subflows
+8. Subflows

 ## Use-case exercises
 1. Make a Workflow that gets your new emails, and marks them as read